Home » Environment » Cropping Pattern

 What is Cropping Pattern?

-Cropping Pattern can be inferred as the arrangement and combination of different crops cultivated in a particular area, taking into consideration factors such as climate, soil conditions, water availability, market demand, and farming practices.
+A cropping pattern refers to how different crops are arranged and combined in a particular area, considering factors like climate, soil conditions, water availability, market demand, and farming practices.

 Read More: Types of Soil in India